Junil8/2DFMP/Server/README.md

 ## Web Service

+The web service is build using [Express](https://www.npmjs.com/package/express) to serve a website build by [Angular](https://www.npmjs.com/package/@angular/cli).
 The server will normaly use port `8080` to run on but it can be set to use an other port.

 ### Custom setup of web service